Who is the National Center on Sexual Exploitation Law Center?

 He is the recipient of the prestigious William Bentley Ball Award, from the Christian Legal Society, for outstanding contribution to religious freedom.

 Dani Pinter, Esq. serves as Senior Legal Counsel for NCOSE and its Law Center.
-In this role, she drafts and consults on state legislation to support victims of sexual exploitation and hold exploiters accountable.
-Dani also serves as a voice for human dignity in precedent-setting legal cases on behalf of victims of sexual abuse and exploitation.
+In this role, Dani serves as a voice for human dignity in precedent-setting legal cases on behalf of victims of sexual abuse and exploitation.
+She also drafts and consults on state and federal legislation to support victims of sexual exploitation and hold exploiters accountable.
 Dani speaks regularly on a variety of exploitation topics, with a special focus on protecting youth in a digital age and legal remedies for survivors of exploitation and abuse.

 Dani has always had a passion for human rights issues especially those affecting women and children.
 This passion is what led her to Regent University School of Law.
 Upon acceptance, Dani received the Wilberforce Award, a full academic scholarship for those with human rights interests.
 While at Regent, Dani was in the Honors Program, a member of the Moot Court Board, the Journal of Global Justice and Public Policy, and the Student Bar Association.
 During her studies Dani interned with the American Center for Law and Justice (ACLJ) and the Florida Attorney General’s Office of Statewide Prosecution.